edprince/uni/124mslogic+sets/lecture1.md

+#Notes#
 Conjunction - P ^ Q is true uf and only if P and Q are both true
-Disjunction: P v Q is true if and only if at least one of P or Q is true Logical implication: P => Q is true unless P is true and Q is false
+Disjunction: P v Q is true if and only if at least one of P or Q is true
+Logical implication: P => Q is true unless P is true and Q is false
 Bi-implication: P <=> Q is true if and only if P and Q have the same truth value

 Atomic sentences uses **no** connectives
 Compound sentences are composed with other proposition combined by connectives